-K I R S T I N C H E N ‘s new novel, Bury What We Cannot Take (Little A, March 2018), has been named a Most Anticipated Upcoming Book by Electric Literature, The Millions, The Rumpus, Harper’s Bazaar, and InStyle, among others.
+K I R S T I N C H E N ‘s second novel, Bury What We Cannot Take (Little A, March 2018), was named a best book of the year by Entropy, Popsugar, and Book Bub, and a top pick of the season by Electric Literature, The Millions, The Rumpus, Harper’s Bazaar, and InStyle.
 She is also the author of Soy Sauce for Beginners, a Kindle First selection, an O, The Oprah Magazine “book to pick up now,” and a Glamour book club pick.

 She has received awards from the Steinbeck Fellows Program, Sewanee, Hedgebrook, the Napa Valley Writers’ Conference, and the National Arts Council of Singapore.
 Her writing has appeared in Real Simple, Literary Hub, Manrepeller, Zyzzyva, and the Best New Singaporean Short Stories, among others.
 She holds an MFA from Emerson College and a BA from Stanford University.
 Born and raised in Singapore, she currently resides in San Francisco, where she is working on a novel about the counterfeit handbag trade.
 She teaches creative writing at the University of San Francisco and Ashland University’s Low-Residency MFA Program.